replicatedhq/kots/design/scheduled-update-check.md

 By default, when the KOTS Admin Console's api starts:

 1. The api will get the configuration values from the database.
-2. If the feature is enabled, start a goroutine service "loop".
-3. The service sleeps for X period of time.
+2. If the feature is enabled, start a cron job schedule which runs every X period of time.
-4. Use the same logic from the update check request to check for updates for each application.
+3. Use the same logic from the update check request to check for updates for each application.
-5. The update check request logic already creates new versions automatically if there are updates available.
+4. The update check request logic already creates new versions automatically if there are updates available.
-6. If the api fails to start the service, a "failed" status along with the reason will be saved in the `update_checker_status` column in the database.
+5. If the api fails to start the cron job, a "failed" status along with the reason will be saved in the `update_checker_status` column in the database.
-7. A custom troubleshoot analyzer will be built into kotsadm to detect those failures.
+6. A custom troubleshoot analyzer will be built into kotsadm to detect those failures.

 To configure these options: